evilstfu/datalearn/de101/module01/readme.md

-# Домашнее задание для модуля 1.
+# HOMEWORK for module 1.

 ## Labs